chiayolin/ftf/README.md

 ## Notice

-This project is currently *discontinued* due to I don't feel like writting any code.
-However, I will be working on this project during this summer (2015).
+This project is currently *discontinued* due to I don't feel like writting any code; however, I'll be working this project when I have time.

 ## Stuffs To Do